 Visitors make journeys to Laugharne to see the Boathouse where Dylan lived, and the cemetery of St. Martin’s Church where he and Caitlin is buried.

 Laugharne is still a busy town and has a rugby team, a carnival, a regatta, a choir - The Corran Singers, and is also home to the Laugharne Players, an amateur theatre company who have been performing Under Milkwood since 1958.

-Laugharne also has a variety of other attractions including cafes, pubs, restaurants, gift shops, Dylan’s Birthday Walk, the quirky Tin Shed WW2 museum and the newly re-furbished Browns Hotel, Dylan’s favorite drinking haunt.
-It is home to the annual Laugharne Weekend, a literary and music festival.
+Laugharne also has a variety of other attractions including cafes, pubs, restaurants, gift shops, Dylan’s Birthday Walk, the newly re-furbished Browns Hotel, Dylan’s favourite drinking haunt.
 Other interesting attractions locally are Y Gat Craft Centre in St. Clears, the Museum Of Speed in Pendine and the Hywel Dda centre in Whitland.

 The last word on Laugharne has to go to the man himself.
 Dylan Thomas wonderfully described the place as:

 ‘…a black-magical bedlam by the sea… timeless, beautiful, barmy (both spellings)... there is nowhere like it anywhere at all.’